xuanbach174/demoblaze/README.md

 ## ⚙️ Continuous Integration

-GitHub Actions are configured in `.github/workflows/playwright.yml` to automatically run tests on every push and pull request.
+GitHub Actions are configured in `.github/workflows/playwright.yml` to automatically run tests on every push request.